jkutner/jkutner.github.com/_posts/2017-03-13-google-firebase-and-heroku-notifications.md

 open the [Firebase console](https://console.firebase.google.com) and select **Create a New Project**.

-Now create a Service Account for your project by clicking the Settings icon (⚙) from the navigation bar, and select **Permissions**.
+You'll also need a "Service Account" for your project, which you can create by clicking the Settings icon (⚙) in the navigation menu and selecting **Permissions**.
 Then select **Service Accounts** and click the **Create service account** button.
 Give the account a name, and assign it the **Service account actor** role.

 After the account has been created, you'll need to download the JSON-formated private key for the account.
-Select the **...** link next to the account you created, and click **Create key**.
+Select the **...** link next to the account, and click **Create key**.
 Choose JSON as the file format, and download the file.

 Put the JSON file somewhere safe.
 You'll need it in the next step.